gcclinux/fullstacklearning/README.md

 $ npm run dev
 ```

-### As I a not following the course exacttly had to update dependencies in package.json
+### As I am not following the course exactly had to update dependencies in package.json
 FROM:
 ```
   "dependencies": {